tomcam/py4webcasts/docs/how-install-source-pythonanywhere.md

 There is now a **Configuration** section with the name of your URL, and a big green **Reload** button with your URL on it.

-* Choose the **Reload XXX.pythonanywhere.com** button, where XXX is used in place of your account name.
+* Choose the **Reload your_username.pythonanywhere.com** button, where your_username is used in place of your PythonAnywhere account name.

-A wait icon appears for a few seconds, then the page returns to its previous state.
+A progress icon appears for a few seconds, then the page returns to its previous state.
 You're finally ready to install py4web.

 ## Start py4web